How much should you spend on a ring?

 "Stay within your parameters and you'll keep yourself out of debt," he said.

-"If you've got a small amount to start with but are disciplined enough to add to your savings pile every month, then an online savings account can be a great option."
+"If you've got a small amount to start with but are disciplined enough to add to your savings pile every month, then an online savings account can be a great option, he said."

-By depositing $1000 into a high interest savings account at a rate of, say 5.5 percent interest, and adding $250 per month, within three years the final balance will have grown to $10,690.
+By depositing $1000 into a high interest savings account at a rate of, say 4.5 percent interest, and adding $200 per month, within two years the final balance will have grown to $5907.
 But if you can afford to save a bit more each month, say $500, you'll reach your goal of $10,000 in less than two years.
 To work out how much you could save, try using an online savings calculator such as the one at RateCity.

 So how much do you think is a reasonable amount to spend on an engagement ring?